In total, 230 high school students attended the LYNX Camps in 2018.

-The Camp Director, Camp Coordinator, and Residence Hall Director are all first-aid and CPR certified.
+The Camp Director, Camp Coordinator, and Graduate Student Coordinator are all first-aid and CPR certified.
 All staff will be trained on how to handle emergencies.

 During the day, students will be with instructors, coordinators, and/or teaching assistants at all times.
-During afternoons and evenings, residential students will be supervised by the Residential Counselors, the Residence Hall Director, the Camp Coordinator, and/or the Camp Director.
+During afternoons and evenings, residential students will be supervised by the LYNX Leaders (residential counselors), the Graduate Student Coordinator, the Camp Coordinator, and/or the Camp Director.
 The LYNX Leaders and the Graduate Student Coordinator stay in the residnece facility with the students and are available if anything is needed overnight.
-The Camp Coordinator and Director will be on call.
+The Camp Coordinator and Director are also on call overnight.
 The Auraria Campus Police Department is available on-campus at all times.
 The health form in your acceptance packet will detail our procedures for medical emergencies.

 While we aren't able to offer funding to help out-of-state students with travel expenses, we can help you to plan the logistics of your travel.
-For Sessions One and Two check-in will begin at noon on the first Sunday of the camps.
-We recommend that students arrive by 3:00 pm at the latest to ensure enough time for check-in before the Opening Meeting and to attend pre-sessions.
-The Opening Meeting of the camp will take place at the King Center Recital Hall from 5:00-6:00 pm.
-The camp ends on the last Friday of the second week around 5:00 pm.
+For Sessions Two and Three check-in will begin at 1:00 pm on the first Sunday of the camps.
+We recommend that students arrive by 3:00 pm at the latest to ensure enough time for check-in before the Opening Meeting and pre-sessions.
+The Opening Meeting of the camp will take place at the King Center from 5:00-6:00 pm.
+The two-week camp programs end on the Friday of the second week around 5:00 pm.
 Flights for students hoping to fly out that evening should be schedule for after 7:30 pm.
 Out of state students have the option of staying overnight on the last Friday and departing on Saturday morning.

-We can help arrange transportation to and from the Denver airport.
+We will help arrange transportation to and from the Denver airport.
 The Denver lightrail is a great option for getting to campus from the airport.
-The new A-Line runs from DIA to downtown Denver near the Auraria Campus.
+The A-Line runs from DIA to downtown Denver near the Auraria Campus.
 Lightrail tickets can be purchased in advance or at the airport.
-We will have a LYNX Camp staff member at the airport (DIA) on the first day of the camp to greet students and take the Denver lightrail to campus with the students.
+We will have LYNX Camp staff members at the airport (DIA) on the first day of the camp to greet students and take the Denver lightrail to campus with the students.
 Other options to get to campus are SuperShuttle, ride sharing services (Lyft and Uber), and cabs.

-Residential students should go to Campus Village (318 Walnut St., Denver, CO 80204) first when they arrive on campus to get their room and move in their belongings.
-Our LYNX Camp residential staff will greet students and families at Campus Village and help students get moved into their rooms.
-Once moved in, students (and parents) should go to the Music and Dance Studio in the King Center (855 Lawrence Way, Denver, CO 80204) to check in for the camp.
+Residential students will get updated information on hotel check-in time with their Orientation Packet.
+Our LYNX Camp residential staff will greet students and families at the housing facility and help students get moved into their rooms.
+All students (and parents if accompanying students) will go to the King Center (855 Lawrence Way, Denver, CO 80204) to check in for the camp.

 Yes, local students do have the option of commuting to campus each day.
 The cost of the camp is cheaper for students who commute.
-Please see the cost information on the Application and Cost page.
-Commuter students must arrive at campus by 8:50 each morning and stay until classes end at 4:30.
-A commuter student is not allowed in the Campus Village residence halls where the residential students stay unless the student registers as a commuter-plus student.
+Please see the cost information on the Pricing page.
+Commuter students must arrive at campus by 8:50 each morning and stay until classes end at 4:30 (4:50 for Session Two).
+Commuter students are not allowed in our housing facilities where the residential students stay unless the student registers as a commuter-plus student.

-On the middle weekend of the Session One and Two camps, LYNX Camp residential students will participate in field trips, workshops, and other co-curricular activities to supplement what they are learning in their program classes.
-Some of our possible fieldtrips and events this year include: visiting the Denver Art Museum, a "behind the scenes" tour of the Pepsi Center, attending the Steel Pan Collective concerts on campus (music industry program only), visiting recording studios (music industry program students only), visiting the Denver Museum of Contemporary Art (Session Two students only), visiting 16th Street Mall in downtown Denver, visiting Red Rocks Amphitheatre, and taking a hike at Chautauqua Park near Boulder.
+On the middle weekend of the Session Two and Three camps, LYNX Camp residential and commuter plus students will participate in field trips, workshops, and other co-curricular activities to supplement what they are learning in their program classes.
+Some of our possible field trips and events this year include: visiting the Denver Art Museum, a "behind the scenes" tour of the Pepsi Center, visiting recording studios (music industry program students only), visiting 16th Street Mall in downtown Denver, visiting Red Rocks Amphitheatre, and taking a hike at Chautauqua Park near Boulder.
 Details about this summers weekend activites will be listed in the Orientation Packet that families will receive in May.